 |Salary:||£36,028 to £43,533 per annum, inclusive of London Allowance.|

-The post is funded for 12 months in the first instance and thereafter annually renewable subject to continued funding.
+The post is funded for 1 year in the first instance.

 Applicants should apply online.
 To access further details about the position and how to apply please click on the ‘Apply’ button above.